maschonber/nercana-quest/README.md

 This project implements a fantasy-themed auto-battling game where players control a hero who embarks on quests with randomized outcomes based on their stats.

+The application is hosted on github under https://github.com/maschonber/nercana-quest

+## Features

+### Multi-Step Quest System

+Quests consist of 2-5 sequential steps that unfold as short adventures:

+- **Exploration Steps**: Narrative discovery moments that set the scene without mechanical impact
+- **Encounter Steps**: Combat-focused events where the hero's stats are checked (future: detailed combat)
+- **Treasure Steps**: Reward moments where the hero gains gold

+Each step takes a short time (200ms) to complete and appears as a separate log entry, creating a more immersive questing experience.

 ## Getting Started

 ### Prerequisites